zembed-1 vs voyage-4

 But what about on specific pairs of (query, document) scores that zembed-1 and voyage-4 disagree on?
 When the two frontier models disagree, who is generally correct?

-On an agglomeration of 14 public datasets (notably fiqa, bioasq, cosqa), we took the top 100 documents by cosine similarity to all queries for both voyage-4 and zembed-1 on every query.
+A more sophisticated analysis is presented now: On an agglomeration of 14 public datasets (notably fiqa, bioasq, cosqa), we took the top 100 documents by cosine similarity to all queries for both voyage-4 and zembed-1 on every query.
 We then identified pairwise ranking inversions — pairs of documents (d₁, d₂) where the two models disagree on which of the two is more relevant to a query q, with a rank gap of at least 30 positions.
 We then sent that (q,d1,d2) to gemini-3-flash, gpt-5-nano, and grok-4-fast-non-reasoning, asking which of the two documents was more relevant to the query.

 A 15-20% differential in favor of zembed-1 is consistently observed.